zipper

 And again, you can store the ZIP files in whatever arrangement you like.

-The && ar the end of a command makes the process simply stop if the command fails, so for example if you forgot to have all of the source and destination drives and/or folders open/mounted, the zip coomand won't keep flailing away, trying to do something which it cannot do.
+The && ar the end of a command makes the process simply stop if the command fails, so for example if you forgot to have all of the source and destination drives and/or folders open/mounted, the zip command won't keep flailing away, trying to do something which it cannot do (in which case you might have to stop it with CTRL-C).

 I hope that the foregoing helps someone hold onto their data!